Check In

 When you arrive at the clinic or lab, the doctor will guide you about taking the urine sample accurately.
 The medical team hands you a sterile plastic cup and guides you through the process.

 If you’re asked for a clean catch urine sample, don’t worry!
-It’s a simple method to prevent bacteria from the skin from contaminating your sample.
+It’s a standard process that takes a few minutes and helps prevent bacteria from the skin from affecting the sample.

 Here’s how to do it the right way: